Bulletin of Indonesian Economic Studies

 The Bulletin of Indonesian Economic Studies (BIES) is a peer-reviewed academic journal produced at the Australian National University (ANU) in Canberra.
 It publishes articles and notes about the Indonesian economy.
 The BIES has been published three times each year since the first issue was produced in 1965.

-The current editors are Blane Lewis (ANU), Arianto Patunru (ANU), Robert Sparrow (Wageningen University and ANU), and Sarah Xue Dong (ANU).
+The current editors are Firman Kartaadipoetra (ANU), Arianto Patunru (ANU), Robert Sparrow (Wageningen University and ANU), and Sarah Xue Dong (ANU).

 Background

-In the mid 1960s Professor H. W. Arndt established the Indonesia Project at the ANU.
+In the mid-1960s Professor H. W. Arndt established the Indonesia Project at the ANU.
 At the time, political and economic conditions in Indonesia were very difficult and economic data were hard to obtain and of doubtful reliability.
-It was believed, however, that the establishment of a journal would help underpin the proposed work of the newly-formed Indonesia Project in promoting international research on Indonesian economic developments.
+It was believed, however, that the establishment of a journal would help underpin the proposed work of the newly formed Indonesia Project in promoting international research on Indonesian economic developments.